heathermusson/Custom-Email-Automation/README.md

 # Custom-Email-Automation

 Code that allows the user to send emails to a list of contacts (either in an excel file or a text file).
-The email can be customized for each recipient - currently set up to change who the email is addressed to but this can be modifed to add more customized fields.
+The email can be customized for each recipient - currently set up to change who the email is addressed to but this can be modified to add more customized fields.
 Some knowledge of Python and the Terminal is needed to modify and run this program.

 ## What is this project?

 This project was created while working at a company where I was required to send large amounts of marketing emails each day.
 With the desire to speed up a repetitive process this project was created.
 Currently the code is set up for the general case, but with some knowledge of Python and the information contained in this readme it can be modified for a specific case.

 ## Folder and File Structure
 ```